GunnerGuyven/docker-php-dev/readme.md

 # Docker Based PHP Development Environment

-This is a collection of dockerfiles, scripts, settings, and a compose file tying them largely together to create a mostly ready-to-go environment for development.
+This is a collection of dockerfiles, scripts, settings, and compose files tying them largely together to create a mostly ready-to-go environment for development.
+These have obviously made-up references to external assets and directories that you are expected to replace for your own purposes.

 ## Database

 Script added to import.
 Not taking advantage of the auto-setup scripting feature of these images to be slightly more flexible, and to deal with situations where imports should or shouldn't happen at the user's discretion (and can be very expensive in my case).

 To import, uncomment the extra lines in this section of `docker-compose.yml`: